microsoft/Git-Credential-Manager-for-Windows/README.md

 ## Download and Install
 To use the Git Credential Manager for Windows, you can download the [latest installer](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases).
 To install, extract the .zip file and run install.cmd from an administrator command prompt.

+### Manual Installation
+To run a manual installation of the Git Credential Manager for Windows, clone the sources, open the soluttion file in Visual Studio, and build the solution.
+All necissary components will be copied from the build output locations into a `.\Deploy` folder at the root of the solution.
+From an elevated command prompt in the `.\Deploy` folder issue the following command `git-credential-manager install`.

+Various options are available for uniquely configured systems, like automated build systems.
+For systems with a **non-standard placement of Git** use the `--path <git>` parameter to supply where Git is located and thus where the GCM should be deployed to.
+For systems looking to **avoid checking for the Microsoft .NET Framework** and other simial prerequisites use `--force` option.
+For systems looking for **silent installation without any prompts**, use the `--passive` option.

 ## Build agents
 Build agents cannot manage modal dialogs, therefore we recommended the following configuration.
 ```